zowe/zowe-cli-db2-plugin/README.md

     ```
     npm run build
     ```
-    The first time you build your code changes, you are prompted for the location of the Imperative CLI Framework package, which is located in the `node_modules/@brightside` folder in the directory where Zowe CLI is installed.

     **Note:** When you update `package.json` to include new dependencies, or when you pull changes that affect `package.json`, issue the `npm update` command to download the dependencies.